-1.0 Experiential Art concerns with the experience and process of experience of individuals and audiences.
+1. Experiential Art concern the experience and the process of experience by individuals and audiences.

-5.0 Experiential Art challenges the medium and form of art presented and experienced.
-It is often appears in new environments beyond institutional settings.
+5. Experiential Art challenges the medium and form of art presented and experienced.
+It often appears in new environments beyond institutional settings.

-8.0 A critical practice, Experimental Art reflects on the ontology and epistemology of the human body; this often characterised in the examination of human – machine interrelationship, predominantly the approaches on how technology provides a toolkit for artist to design experiences.
+8. A critical practice, Experimental Art reflects on the ontology and epistemology of the human body.
+This is often characterised by the examination of human – machine relationships, particularly of technology as provides a toolkit for artist to design experiences.

-9.0 Experiential Art references and applies scientific findings to develop their aesthetic toolkit.
-This includes cognitive sciences, psychology and their interdisciplinary inquiry into human condition.
+9. Experiential Art references and applies scientific findings to develop an aesthetic toolkit.
+This includes cognitive sciences, psychology and their interdisciplinary inquiry into the human condition.

-11.0 Experiential Art cultivates transdisciplinary practice; production methods of design and engineering are used in the creation of the artwork.
+11. Experiential Art cultivates transdisciplinary practice using production methods of design and engineering.

-12.0 Experiential Art exploits the development of sensor technologies and machine learning in order to comprehend the viewer participants and their re/actions better.
+12. Experiential Art uses sensor technologies and machine learning to comprehend the viewers and their re/actions better.

-13.0 Experimental Art applies technology to facilitate to expose individuals to its effects.
-Often facilitates a feedback loop by changing the artwork based on individuals’ (affective) actions.
+13. Experimental Art uses technology to expose individuals to its effects.
+It often creates a feedback loop by altering the artwork in response to an individuals’ (affective) actions.

-14.0 Experiential Art acknowledges the importance of chance and designing for chance.
+14. Experiential Art acknowledges the importance of chance and of designing for chance.

-15.0 A full encounter with Experiential Art merely possible in first person.
-Reproduction, documentation and representation of an experience of experiential artwork are a hard problem.
+15. A full encounter with Experiential Art is only possible in person.
+Reproduction, documentation and representation of an experience of experiential artwork are near impossible.

-16.0 Progressive methods of video capture, data collection and advanced user experience methods may provide most effective ways to document such works.
+16. Progressive methods of video capture, data collection and advanced user experience methods may provide the most effective ways to document such works.